pranavrc/tenor/README.md

 Note that for our `1-4-3-3` (`4-16-12-12` in sixteenth-beats) meter (the *ones* would correspond with 1, 5, 21 and 33 sixteenth-beat positions respectively), every generated measure contains a note at the 1, 5, 21 and 33 note positions.
 A rest can never fall on these positions.

+##### Sparseness of a measure

 We introduce a new factor called *sparseness* which determines how dense a measure is (Remember?
-The first measure of *Smoke on the Water* had more notes than *Comfortably Numb*; it was less sparse).
+The first measure of *Smoke on the Water* had more notes than *Comfortably Numb*.
+Ergo, it was less sparse).
 The higher the *sparseness* of a measure, the more rests it contains.
 The default sparseness is 1, which means a sixteenth-beat has equal chances of being either a note or a rest.

 ```
 user=> (segment-measure meter-11 :note-value 4 :sparseness 2)